- Entertainment and Media»

 Jennifer Lynch the writer and director, is perhaps a name you have heard.
 I thought it sounded familiar when I researched her and found she wrote the book behind the Twin Peaks series - The Secret Life of Laura Palmer.

 Twin Peaks has recently been brought back for a second season after 26 years.
 David Lynch is her fathe— he had a role in Twin Peaks as well as wrote and directed for it.
 Jennifer Lynch also had a hand in directing episodes of The Walking Dead, Wayward Pines, American Horror Story and a few others.
-Most of her movies were classified as flops, the most famous flop was Boxing Helena but I can find reviews where fans loved that too.
+Most of her movies get deemed as flops, the most famous flop was Boxing Helena but I can find reviews where fans loved that too.

 If you like serial killers and movies with a twist that make you feel something, perhaps you should give Chained a whirl.